-The central feature in the air photograph is is called Church Henge after the Norman church located inside it.
-The surrounding earthworks have been protected from damage by the plough and still survive almost intact. negative crop mark.
+The central feature in the aerial photograph is called Church Henge after the Norman church located inside in this field of peas which were starved of water during the summer drought of 1995 (English Heritage).

+However, the other Neolithic and Bronze Age sites have been destroyed by ploughing.
+But the remains show up well negative crop mark.
 The greener, dense vegetation appears darker from the air and almost black on existing black and white aerial photographs.

 Visibility of crop marks will change throughout the growing season, and indeed on a day-to-day basis.
-Different crops will react differently to soil conditions, and ... grass has to be really parched before any buried features become apparent.
-The most useful plants for crop marks are wheat, barley, peas, sugar beet, and maize.
+Different crops will react differently to soil conditions, and grass has to be really parched before any buried features become apparent.
+The most useful plants for crop marks are wheat, barley, peas, sugar beet and maize.
 If a site is subject to crop rotation, take aerial photographs over a number of years.
-For the corn crops - However, the other Neolithic and Bronze Age sites have been destroyed by ploughing but the remains show up well in this field of peas which were starved of water during the summer drought of 1995 (English Heritage). ditches or even the walls of a buried building.
-After rain, the buried building's walls will retain moisture longer than the surrounding soil and leave a damp mark.
+For the corn crops -

+building's walls will retain moisture longer than the surrounding soil and leave a damp mark.
 Conversely, after frost, the cold walls of a buried building will retain the frost over the buried walls longer than will the surrounding soil.
-These soil mark patterns may be extremely clear or very blurred because of longterm ploughing of the site.
-Either way, they are a good indicator of the survival of the buried features as seen from the air.
-Abridged from Archaeological Surveying and Recording, by Paul Wilkinson, to be published by Tempus Publishimg.
+These soil mark patterns may be extremely clear or very blurred because of long-term ploughing of the site.
+Either way, soil marks are a good indicator of the survival of the buried features as seen from the air.

+Abridged from Archaeological Surveying and Recording, by Paul Wilkinson.

+BOOK REVIEWS

-BOOK REVIEWS Our book reviews offer readers a selection of some of the best recently published archaeology books.
+We can offer readers a selection of some of the best recently published archaeology books reviewed below.
 KAFS members may enjoy a 10% discount on any of the books ordered.

-Piltdown Man: The Secret Life of Charles Dawson & The World's Greatest Archaeological Hoax, by Miles Russell (£14.99) In December 1912, an exciting discovery was made public; the skull of the earliest human had been found in Piltdown, Sussex.
-It was apparently the first piece of evidence for the 'missing link' in the development of humans from the apes, as propounded by Charles Darwin in his thesis On the Ascent of Man, originally published some fifty years earlier.
-The first headline, announcing the find to an astonished world, was made by the Manchester Guardian, 'The Earliest Man?: Remarkable Discovery in Sussex.
+Piltdown Man: The Secret Life of Charles Dawson & The World's Greatest Archaeological Hoax, by Miles Russell (£14.99)

+In December 1912, an exciting discovery was made public; the skull of the earliest human had been found in Piltdown, Sussex.
+It was apparently the first piece of evidence for the 'missing link' in the development of humans from the apes, as propounded by Charles Darwin in his thesis On the Descent of Man, originally published some 40 years earlier.
+The first headline, announcing the find to an astonished world, was printed by the Manchester Guardian, 'The Earliest Man?: Remarkable Discovery in Sussex.
 A Skull Millions of Years Old'.
 However, Piltdown man, as this early human came to be known, made the headlines again years later, when the skull was declared a forgery.
-In book, Russell examines the discoveries made by Dawson, and shows that many were false.
+In